utPLSQL/utPLSQL-v2-v3-migration/README.md

 /
 ```

-This will execute a dry-run of migration for all utPLSQL v2 packages owned by user `XYZ`.

-### Dry run migration utPLSQL v2 suite
+- for utPLSQL v2 suite
-Call:

 ```sql
 set serveroutput on
 begin